 Booth Seat Material

-Once you’ve settled on your sizing, style, and placement of your restaurant furniture booths, deciding on the booth material is the next step.
+After sizing, style, and placement of the restaurant furniture booths, deciding on the booth material is the next step.

 Booth seats have cushions either made of spring foam or solid foam, with spring foam being the most popular choice.
-These cushions are set on a wooden frame and can be upholstered with a variety of different materials.
+Cushions set on a wooden frame and upholstered with a variety of different materials.

 Comfort, cleanliness, and aesthetic are key.
 Some options for restaurant booth upholstery include:

-Vinyl is easy to clean and resistant to stains that could be caused by messy foods and children.
-Vinyl also comes in a wide variety of colors, making it simple to match your booths with the style of your restaurant.
+Vinyl is easy to clean it is resistant to stains caused by messy foods.
+It comes in a wide variety of colors, making it simple to match booths with the style of restaurant.

 Linen is another more casual booth upholstery material.
 This durable natural textile is soft and casual-looking, making it a perfect choice for open-air dining or patios.